open-contracting/ocds-show/README.md

 A test file can be found in example/release_input.html.

+To run tests, install development dependencies:

+    npm install --only=dev

+Then, run:

+    npm test

 ## Templates

 Some templates have an OCDS for PPPs version, suffixed by `_ppp`.
 Besides referring to suffixed templates wherever possible, the differences are: